jvalue/jayvee/rfc/0016-block-instantiation-syntax/0016-block-instantiation-syntax.md

     - `<block>` models a singleton instance of `<block>`, reusing the same syntax reuses the same instance

 #### 3. Allow only pipes and block instances in pipelines
+The following explanations use blocks as an example but map directly to **Constraints** and **Valuetypes**.
+That is, constraints and valuetypes can also only be defined outside of pipelines and are instantiated inside of pipelines.

 - Pipelines may only contain pipes and block instances, everything else has to be described outside of a pipeline

 New syntax (minimal cars example):